 If any color still remains, try using rubbing alcohol or a dry cleaning solvent.
 Dab the alcohol or solvent on the remains of the stain with a cotton swab and blot away the color.
 If the garment is white, use a few drops of hydrogen peroxide to gently bleach away the color.
 After the stain is removed, launder the fabric as usual to remove the cleaning solution.

 If you have a disaster with acrylic nail glue, follow the recommended steps to remove the glue.

 Dry Clean Only Clothes

 If the garment or fabric is labeled as dry clean only, the safest bet is to get it to a professional cleaner and point out and identify the stain as soon as possible.
-If you choose to try to remove the stain at home, first test the acetone on a hidden seam to be sure that it does not change the color of the fabric.
+If you choose to try to remove the stain at home, first test the dry cleaning solvent on a hidden seam to be sure that it does not change the color of the fabric.
 Slowly follow the steps for removal from washable clothes.

 Carpet and Upholstery